 Fly ash is not just filler.
 Its benefits are both environmental and performance-related.
 Fly ash can make concrete stronger and more durable.
 It contributes to sustainable construction by conserving natural resources and lowering energy consumption and emissions.

-Each ton of fly ash used to replace portland cement saves approximately one ton of carbon dioxide emissions.
+Each ton of fly ash used to replace portland cement saves approximately one ton of carbon dioxide emissions and approximately 0.882 tonnes of greenhouse gas emissions are avoided.
 Fly ash use in North American is equivalent to removing more than 2.5 million cars from the road every year.